 Monet Atelier: Monet painted 24 landscapes and a portrait during the four months that he stayed in Zaandam in 1871.
 Nowadays in that museum, there are only replicas of these paintings.
 Address: Westzijde 14g And for more information click here.

 Inntel Hotel: this is the building I mentioned earlier.
 The hotel is one of the strangest buildings in the country.
+Designed to resemble traditional colourful Zaanse houses stacked on top of each other, creating a visually stunning effect.
 Address: Provincialeweg 102

 Streets of the World Photo Museum Address: for photography lovers, why not visit the exhibition with 195 full-size photographs taken of the streets worldwide and made by the famous Dutch photographer Jeroen Swolfs?
 Address: Slaghoedje 52.
 See more information here.